Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> type

-The **type** indicates the type of the element and represented as the *ACElement_t* enumeration type in the sketch.
+The **type** indicates the type of the element and represented as the *ACElement_t* enumeration type in the Sketch.
 Since AutoConnectElement also acts as a variant of other elements, it can be applied to handle elements collectively.
 At that time, the type can be referred to by the [**typeOf()**](apielements.md#typeof) function.
 The following example changes the font color of all [AutoConnectText](#autoconnecttext) elements of a custom Web page to gray.

 ```cpp hl_lines="5"
 AutoConnectAux  customPage;